 Some day, software will help us achieve what we truly want and will be like an advisor or personal assistant that is always a few steps ahead of the curve.

 Wetware, a term popularized by the cyberpunk culture refers to organic tissues and matter.
 Early machines were made of mechanical hardware.
-Now, robots are made by combining digital software with mechanical hardware.
+Now, we combine digital software with mechanical hardware to make robots.
 The next natural step is to combine organic matter with the latter to create more elegant solutions to problems.

 While the subject of this video is slightly tangential to Industrial Design, I do think it offers a glimpse into the future of potential products.